SaidKA007/web-security-monitoring-elk/queries/kql-detections.md

 # KQL Detection Queries

-This file contains KQL queries used to detect suspicious web activity in Apache logs.
-# KQL Detection Queries

 This file contains the main KQL queries used during the web security monitoring investigation in Kibana.